It is simple and easy

 A recent investigation by the Financial Conduct Authority (FCA) revealed widespread mis-selling across various types of UK car finance agreements.

-Did the FCA bad discretionary commission models for PCP finance sold via brokers?
+Did the FCA ban discretionary commission models for PCP finance sold via brokers?

 In January 2021, the Financial Conduct Authority (FCA) implemented a ban on discretionary commission models in the motor finance industry.
 Prior to this, some car retailers and brokers received commission linked to the interest rate paid by customers, creating an incentive to sell more expensive credit.
 The FCA estimated that this practice cost consumers approximately £165 million annually. source